• Thu. Mar 6th, 2025

 MIGRATIONARY CYCLE

-The Greater Flamingo is mainly found in northern coastal and sub-saharan Africa.
+The Greater Flamingo is mainly found in northern coastal and sub-Saharan Africa.
 They can also be found in the Indian sub-continent, all over the Middle East, and the Mediterranean countries of Southern Europe.
-Cyprus is part of the North African birds migrationary cycle and they generally arrive in Cyprus as early as November.
+Cyprus is part of the North African bird’s migratory cycle.
+These birds generally arrive in Cyprus as early as November.
 They have been known to spend up to 5 months on the island and they mainly spend their time on the extensive mud flats of the salt lakes, where they live, feed and breed.

 Cyprus Flamingos